russtoku/froide2/docs/about.rst

 - Froide uses many of the built-in Django features like the Admin interface to manage and update entities in the system, the internationalization system, and the user management and authentication.
 - Freedom of Information Laws and Public Entities are connected through a many-to-many relationship.
-That allows for a Public Body to be accountable under different laws.
+That allows for a Public Agency to be accountable under different laws.
-- A Public Body can have a parent to represent hierarchies from the real world.
+- A Public Agency can have a parent to represent hierarchies from the real world.
 They can also be categorized into classifications (e.g. ministry, council) and topical tags (e.g. environment, military) which can be defined separately.
-- Users can create requests without a Public Body so that others can suggest an appropriate recipient later.
+- Users can create requests without a Public Agency so that others can suggest an appropriate recipient later.
 - Requests can optionally be kept private by users and published at a later point (e.g. after a related article has been published).
-- Requests are mailed to Public Bodies through the platform via a special, request-unique email address (using SMTP) and the platform will receive answers on that mail address (by accessing an IMAP account).
+- Requests are mailed to Public Agencies through the platform via a special, request-unique email address (using SMTP) and the platform will receive answers on that mail address (by accessing an IMAP account).
-- Search functionality for Requests and Public Bodies.
+- Search functionality for Requests and Public Agencies.
 - A read/write REST-API
 - Redaction of PDFs